For a festive Memorial Day or Independence Day dessert idea, try red, white, and blue 4th of July milkshakes with marshmallow polka dots!

-And my last summer drink for the 4th of July that I made for Celebrations: Polka dot milkshakes in blue and red.
+And my last summer drink for the 4th of July (and by “drink,” I really mean 4th of July dessert) that I made for Celebrations: Patriotic polka dot milkshakes in blue and red.
 Sorry, folks, no alcohol in these, but if you want to find a way to add some, I’m totally cool with that.

 Just one or two drops of food coloring turns vanilla milkshakes into blue or red.
 And the polka dots?
 Marshmallows.

-how to make red, white an blue milkshakes for the 4th of July
+how to make red, white and blue 4th of July milkshakes

 - Clear glasses